-TAMPERING WITH PUBLIC RECORDS IN THE SECOND DEGREE
+TAMPERING WITH PUBLIC RECORDS IN THE FIRST DEGREE (Tampers With Intent to Defraud) Penal Law § 175.25 (Committed on or after Sept.

-(Knowingly Tampers)

-Penal Law § 175.20

-(Committed on or after Sept.
 1, 1967)

-The (specify) count is Tampering with Public Records in the Second Degree.
+The (specify) count is Tampering with Public Records in the First Degree.

-Under our law, a person is guilty of tampering with public records in the second degree when, knowing that he or she does not have the authority of anyone entitled to grant it, he or she knowingly removes, mutilates, destroys, conceals, makes a false entry in or falsely alters any record or other written instrument filed with, deposited in, or otherwise constituting a record of a public office or public servant.
+Under our law, a person is guilty of Tampering with Public Records in the First Degree when, knowing that he or she does not have the authority of anyone entitled to grant it, and with intent to defraud, he or she knowingly removes, mutilates, destroys, conceals, makes a false entry in or falsely alters any record or other written instrument filed with, deposited in, or otherwise constituting a record of a public office or public servant.

-The following terms used in that definition have a special meaning:.
+The following terms used in that definition have a special meaning: